U.S. Federal Depository Library Program

 What is the Federal Depository Library Program?

-Established by Congress in the mid 1800s and managed by the Government Printing Office since 1895, the Federal Depository Library Program has collected, organized, and preserved information produced by all parts of the Federal government, distributed this information to designated libraries across the country, and assisted people in locating and using it.
+Established by Congress in the mid 1800s and managed by the Government Publishing Office since 1895, the Federal Depository Library Program has collected, organized, and preserved information produced by all parts of the Federal government, distributed this information to designated libraries across the country, and assisted people in locating and using it.

 The mission of Federal depository libraries is to provide local, free access to information from the Federal government in an impartial environment.
-Federal depository libraries select materials from lists of subjects provided by the Government Printing Office.
+Federal depository libraries select materials from lists of subjects provided by the Government Publishing Office.
 The depository library must then provide the public with free and uninhibited access to these selected materials.

 Federal depository collections are available for use by everyone.
 Documents in print and electronic formats are available on a wide range of topics relevant to the general public and to professionals, researchers, and students in a variety of fields.
 Selections for inclusion into the collections of individual depository libraries are made according to the needs of each library’s users.